-Course Advisory: CIS 55 with a grade of "C" or "CR" or better.
+Course Advisories: CIS 55 with a grade of "C" or "CR" or better; SCC minimum English and math standards.
 This course will analyze the UNIX operating system, its terminology, user utilities, file structure, file security, commands, shells, shell programming, system architecture, and system administration.
 Emphasis will be placed on the shell environment, shell programming and utilities.
 The course will include hands-on exercises for the students to complete using the UNIX operating system (Currently taught using LINUX).
 Three hours lecture, one hour lab weekly by arrangement.